French corvette Aurore: Career

 Map of the journey of Aurore in the Channel and in the North Sea.

 On 19 April 1767, Mathieu Chopin was appointed captain of Aurore by a royal edict.
 In the morning of 14 May, Aurore put to sail for her first trials, watched by the numerous officials, the garrison and a large crowd.
 She was deemed a successful vessel, and in the next days her 24-man crew started training and getting accustomed to the ship, while the scientists started calibrating their instruments in a laboratory on the set up on the port.
-Along with his chronometer, Le Roy brought a second prototype, which he did not initially enter in the competition, as its had not been fully tested yet.
+Along with his chronometer, Le Roy brought a second prototype, which he did not initially enter in the competition, as it had not been fully tested yet.

 On 21 May, Aurore attempted the first leg of her journey, bound for Calais, but a gale forced her to return to Le Havre and wait several days for more clement weather.
 On 25 May, she departed again, reaching Calais the next morning through bad weather that left the passengers and the crew shaken.
 The weather taking another turn for the worse, Aurore remained in Calais for several days.
 On 6 June, in the early morning, she departed for Dunkirk, where she arrived in the late afternoon, threatened by yet another storm.
 On 13, the passengers were able to go ashore in a boat, enabling measurements to be made on the ground.
 Aurore departed Dunkirk on 20, and arrived in Rotterdam during the night.
 Again, the watches were sent ashore for precise measurements, and Courtanvaux left to visit the Netherland.
 Meanwhile, Aurore left Rotterdam on 29 June and sailed on the Meuse river to Brielle.